Grover Whalen: Mr. New York

 Whalen was known as the official greeter and organizer of many public events and celebrations taking place in New York during the first half of the 20th century.
 G.P.
 Putnam's Sons, the publisher of Whalen's autobiography, came up with Mr. New York as the title of his autobiography.

 In the acknowledgements before beginning his autobiography, Whalen gives credit to the late Melville Minton, President of G.P.
 Putnam's Sons, for encouraging him to write a book about New York.
 During an interview with the New Yorker in November 1955, Whalen claims that Minton asked him to write a book about New York during the 1920s.
 The publishing company provided Whalen with a staff of researchers responsible for validating stories and facts incorporated into the autobiography.
 Ted Purdy, the man in charge of editing Whalen's writing, took the 800 pages penned by Whalen and condensed it into a 300-page collection of personal accounts.
 Purdy and his team also provided the Mr. New York title for the collection of stories written by Whalen.

 The bulk of his writing describes planning and execution of receptions, ceremonies, and civic projects under his direction.
 He provides vivid imagery and background information regarding specific events such as ticker-tape parades for American heroes like Lindbergh after the completion of his flight across the Atlantic Ocean from New York to Paris in 1927.
 Whalen also goes into great detail about the planning and intricacies behind the parades for returning World War II soldiers, most notably General Dwight D. Eisenhower in June 1945.
 Although Whalen claims that he wrote extensively about those accounts because he thought his readers would find them most interesting, he left out the fact of political corruption.
 Throughout his writings, he often refers to the advantages of political ambition under the wing of Tammany Hall.
 However, he never admits to any moral wrongdoing of the political machine.
 Also, after the stock market crashed in 1929, Frank Costello was recorded telling Lucky Luciano that he had to advance Whalen $30,000 to cover his margin calls on the market.
 A few seconds later he said, "What could I do?
 We own him."
+(This needs clarification.
+Whi is "he" -- Costello or Luciano?)

 In the beginning and ending chapters of the autobiography, Whalen provides valuable insight on the many things he values and loves about his city.
 In the first few chapters, Whalen writes with a nostalgic pen recollecting memories of the family culture of the close-knit neighborhood he grew up in on the Lower East Side.

 Also, in the last chapter he concludes by describing his fascination with New York, using the trajectory of his professional career as evidence of the proposed American dream: "New York means to me a place where anyone can still rise to the top, no matter how humble his beginnings."